Last Updated on

 Graduates in Data Careers

-Udacity has long maintained a strong commitment to helping students pursue data careers, and we offer a range of entry points for learners with different skills and goals, including our Data Foundations (for those new to data), Business Analyst (less technical, analytics focus), and Data Analyst (more technically advanced) Nanodegree programs.
+Udacity has long maintained a strong commitment to helping students pursue data careers, and we offer a range of entry points for learners with different skills and goals in our School of Data Science.
 Today, graduates of Udacity’s data programs hold important jobs across a wide array of fields:

 “I got a new job as a Data Science Engineer after graduating from my Nanodegree program.” —Jayashree Sridhar, Data Science Engineer, Buddihealth Technologies